gaia-platform/GaiaPlatform/production/catalog/README.md

 ### Implicitly through command line argument or file name

 This is the way to create and specify a database before the introduction of the database to DDL.
-It is perfectly supported as well.
-The `gaiac` command line usage already documented this usage.
+The `gaiac` command line usage already documented the usage.
+See the following examples for more explanation and details.

 #### Examples
 In the following command line example, an `airport` database will be created